greenpeace/gpea-sfmc-journey-builder-custom-activity-sample/README.md

 - A static web server can host HTML/CSS/JavaScript files and provide public HTTPS connections.
 - [RequestBin](https://pipedream.com/requestbin) to capture and investigate requests sent from the marketing cloud using public HTTPS URLs.
 Alternatively, any other mock service will also work.

-# Basic Setup Custom Acitivity & Decision Split
+# Basic Setup Custom Activity & Decision Split

 1. Update the file `gpea-sfmc-journey-builder-custom-activity-sample/jb-activity/config.json`, replace all `[https://YOUR_REQUESTBIN_URL](https://YOUR_REQUESTBIN_URL)` with your request bin URL.

     ![Untitled](doc-assets/Untitled.png)

-2. The config file should look like this after updated.
+3. The config file should look like this after updated.

     ```json
     {